What happened to me?

 William Bridge’s words helped me see that Christ is bigger than my sins.

 Is not God, the great God of heaven and earth, able to do great things?
-You grant that God is almighty in providing for you, and is he not almighty also in pardoning: will you spoil God of his almightiness in pardoning?
+You grant that God is almighty in providing for you, and is he not almighty also in pardoning: will you spoil God of being almighty in pardoning?
 You say your sin is great but is it infinite?
 Is not God alone infinite?

 Is your sin as big as God, as big as Christ?
 Is Jesus Christ only a Mediator for small sins?
 1